Photo by Jenna Braunstein

 How do I apply?

-The 2020 application and brochure are available under the “Apply” link on the homepage.
-Students need to submit an essay, transcript, test scores, a letter of recommendation and samples of their writing in addition to the application form.
+The 2021 application and brochure are available under the “Apply” link on the homepage.
+Students need to submit an essay, transcript, test scores (if available), a letter of recommendation and samples of their writing in addition to the application form.

 What are the important dates?